Contact the Central American Group to discuss investment opportunities in Costa Rica.

 The IMF provides technical support

 The platform’s name is “AduanaFácil,” or, in English, “Easy Customs.”
 The Costa Rican National Customs Service designed it with the support of CAPTAC-DR (Regional Technical Assistance Center for Central America, Panama, and the Dominican Republic).
-CAPTAC-DR was established in 2009 by the International Monetary Fund (IMF) to provide technical assistance to promote macro-economic and financial stab
+CAPTAC-DR was established in 2009 by the International Monetary Fund (IMF) to provide technical assistance to promote macroeconomic and financial stability in the region.

 This new tool is available for consultation and use as a menu option on the Ministry of Finance’s website: www.hacienda.go.cr.